waldronlab/curatedMetagenomicData/docs/index.md

 As shown above, problems such as classification, clustering, and correlation analysis can be done in a few lines of code and across multiple studies.
 The barrier of working with large-scale, raw sequencing data has been abstracted from the process of microbiome data analysis and work that would otherwise have required a computing cluster can be done on a laptop.

 It is hoped that, with the provision of resources in *curatedMetagenomicData*, microbiome analysis will be significantly enabled in a manner that is highly reproducible.
 Finally, into the future, the development of *curatedMetagenomicData* will continue with the addition, curation, and analysis of further microbiome datasets.
-Shown below is a list of forthcoming datasets that have been chosen for inclusion in curatedMetagenomicData.
+Shown below is a list of forthcoming datasets that have been chosen for inclusion in *curatedMetagenomicData*.

 | Dataset Name | PMID | Publication Year | Bodysite | Disease | Number of Samples |
 | --- | --- | --- | --- | --- | --- |